-From the playing minutes we can also observe the on-court minutes of smaller players (last three clusters) have increased significantly from pre1990 to post 2010, especially for the team carrying cluster(5.
+From the playing minutes we can also observe the on-court minutes of smaller players (last three clusters) have increased significantly from pre1990 to post 2010, especially for the team carrying cluster 5.
 Elite player who carries the team) for the post 2010 data, though with the fewest members, but have the longest playing time among all groups.